Gifford Pinchot State Park

 Fishing: The 340-acre Pinchot Lake has largemouth bass, hybrid striped bass, muskellunge, catfish, carp, walleye, crappie and sunfish.
 Pennsylvania Fish and Boat Commission laws apply.
 Pinchot Lake is designated a big bass lake.
 Special regulations cover the minimum size and creel limits for all species of bass.
 ADA accessible fishing pads are near Boat Launch 2 and a pier is in the Quaker Race Day Use Area.

 Because of the adjacent residential development and the many non-hunting visitors, special regulations apply to all hunting in the park.
 Hunting weapons are restricted to bows and arrows until November 1, when shotgun and muzzleloader use are also permitted.
 Center fire rifles and handguns for hunting in the park is prohibited.
 Detailed information about hunting in the park is available at the park office.
-Hunting is prohibited during spring and summer and dog training is only permitted from the day following Labor Day to March 31 in designated hunting areas.
+Dog training is permitted from the day following Labor Day to March 31 in designated hunting areas.

 To help protect the safety of hunters, non-hunting visitors and nearby residents, signs designating hunting areas, no hunting areas and safety zones are posted throughout the park.
 Hunters should be especially alert for other park visitors who may not be familiar with hunting and for safety zones near park buildings and private residences in and around the park.

 The Bureau of State Parks reserves the right to participate in or conduct special hunts at other times if necessary to adequately control specific wildlife populations or to conserve park resources.
 Please contact the park office if you have any questions or need more specific information.